 Buy Me A Pie!

 Buy Me A Pie! is a handy grocery list app, with plenty of features to help make grocery shopping less stressful.
-Available on both iOS and Android, and available to share with other users and platforms, you’ll get the right groceries no matter who you send to the store.
+Available to share with other users and platforms, you’ll get the right groceries no matter who you send to the store.

 With plenty of customisation tools, including smart grouping by aisle and food type, you won’t have to spend time walking around the store looking for items.
 An upgraded version enables you to colour-code your grocery lists, perfect for when you’re planning special meals or events, as well as a variety of extras and support services.

-Regardless of which supermarket you visit, Grocereaze has a handy number of features to help with the weekly shop, or if you’re shopping for a special occasion.
-Grocereaze can keep multiple lists on file, with a running total of your current shopping trips so that’s there no surprises when you get to the checkout, Grocereaze may be a handy option for those prone to impulse buying.
+Regardless of which supermarket you visit, Grocereaze has a number of features to help with the weekly shop, or if you’re shopping for a special occasion.
+Grocereaze can keep multiple lists on file, with a running total of your current shopping trips so that’s there no surprises when you get to the checkout, ideal for those prone to impulse buying.

 As an added bonus, Grocereaze also has a recipe and pantry function, helping you keep track of what’s in your pantry, and what else you will need to create dinner.
 Additionally, for those looking to make a healthier change, Grocereaze provides multiple recipes for you to choose from, helping kickstart your new diet.